Combined Joint Task Force – Horn of Africa

-The mission of the CJTF-HOA is to conduct operations in the Combined Joint Operations Area to enhance partner nation capacity, promote regional security and stability, dissuade conflict, and protect U.S. and coalition interests.
+The task force mission is to conduct operations within its Combined Joint Operations Area to enhance partner nation capacity, promote regional security and stability, dissuade conflict, and protect U.S. interests.
+It has become extensively involved in the Somali Civil War.

-CJTF-HOA consists of about 2,000 servicemen and women from the United States military and allied countries.
-Currently, the task force has an assigned area of interest that includes Sudan, Somalia, Djibouti, Ethiopia, Eritrea, Seychelles and Kenya.
-Outside this Combined Joint Operating Area, the CJTF-HOA has operations in Mauritius, Comoros, Liberia, Rwanda, Uganda and Tanzania.
+CJTF-HOA consists of about 2,000 servicemen and women from the United States Department of Defense.
+In 2012, the task force had an assigned area of interest that included Sudan, Somalia, Djibouti, Ethiopia, Eritrea, Seychelles and Kenya.
+Outside this area, the task force had operations in Mauritius, Comoros, Liberia, Rwanda, Uganda and Tanzania.
+In mid-2007, "although CJTF-HOA's C is supposed to signify a "combined" effort involving [other] states, only a dozen or so officers [were] actually drawn—as liaisons—from ten militaries (five local, five distant) other" than the United States.